ginpie/6466Assignment2/README.md

 If you use java, you need to make sure that your java program accepts the same input as the provided main.cpp .
 You also need to develop Red-Black Tree yourself.
 If you choose this path, you might want to first check which operations of Red-Black Tree you need for this assignment and implement only those operations.
 Note: You are not allowed to use TreeMap or other Java Red-Black Tree library.
 Program Marking: If your program compiles and runs, you will get 3 points.
 We will then run your program on 6 test cases: 2 cases would have up to 5,000 sessions, 2 cases would have 5,001 – 500,000 sessions, and 2 cases would have 500,001 – 5,000,000 sessions.
 For each test case, your program will begiven a total of (log n + 0.01)sec CPU time to find a solution.
 This time limit includes the time for reading the file, inserting the data to the red-black tree, finding the solution, and printing the solution.
 The time limit will be rounded up to 2 decimal digit.
 You can assume your program will have access to at most 12GB RAM.
 It will be run as a single thread process on a computer with Intel i7 3.4GHz processor.
 For each test case that your program solves correctly within the given time and memory limit, you will get 2 points.
 Examples of the test cases are available in https://cs.anu.edu.au/courses/comp3600/a2-testCases.zip.

+Input to the Program
+The program will accept a single argument, which is the name of the input file.
+The input file contains N + 1 lines, where N is the number of lecture session intervals.
+The first line consists of a single number, which is N.
+Each line in the next N lines consists of three numbers, separated by a white space.
+The first number is the session ID, the second number is starting time index, and the third number is the ending time index.
+The session ID is sorted, in the sense that ID-i would be in line-(i + 1).
+Example:
+5
+1 96 101
+2 46 49
+3 76 77
+4 8 10
+5 4 10
+Output of the Program
+The program outputs two lines to the standard output stream (i.e., use cout if you use C++).
+The first line contains two numbers, each separated by a white space.
+The first number is the time index with the most number of overlapping lecture sessions.
+Let’s denote this time index as t.
+The second number (denoted as K) is the number of lecture sessions that overlap with time index t.
+The second line consists of K numbers sorted in ascending order, each separated by a white space.
+Each number in this line is the ID of the session that overlaps with time index t.
+Example output for the above input: 82
+45